 Who We Are

-Atplanta is a civic enterprise that offers sliding-scale, comprehensive gardening services while inspiring appreciation for locally-grown food.
+Atplanta offers sliding-scale, comprehensive gardening services while inspiring appreciation for locally-grown food.

 Our mission is to make the process of growing food accessible to everyone - regardless of income or skill level.
 We install and maintain productive organic gardens and share knowledge, resources, and skills along the way, enabling people to continue without us!

 Co-founder and real-life garden gnome, Gabe has lived in Atlanta his whole life.
 He had a reoccurring dream he could fly as a child.
 Gardening is the closest substitute he can find.
-In addition to dirt-digging with his mom since he was a wee lad, he has 3 years of formal farming experience.
+In addition to dirt-digging with his mom since he was a wee lad, he now has 7 years of formal farming experience.
+He is currently the main person managing atplanta's daily affairs.

 What's a civic enterprise?